jethrocarr/pupistry/README.md

     pupistry apply --environment staging

-Run pupistry as a system daemon:
+Run pupistry as a system daemon.
+When you use the companion Puppet module, a system init file gets installed that sets this daemon up for you automatically.

     pupistry apply --daemon